Achyuth1818/Educase_india-_Internship/README.md

-this is educase internship assignment
+this is a educase internship assignment